null

 Keep a minimum three-day supply of nonperishable food for everyone in the household, including pets.
 A five-day supply is better.
 This is true for homes with or without a generator because many retail operations will close and purchasing supplies becomes difficult.
 Freeze dried meals, canned and packaged goods including meats, vegetables, fruits, and cereals.
 Many options available include shelf-stable powdered milk products.
 Plan and put together an emergency preparedness kit to cover any disaster, emergency, or power outage.

 For each person, include one gallon of drinking water and one gallon for personal hygiene—six gallons for a three-day outage and ten gallons for a five-day outage.
 Water poured from a bucket can flush a toilet.
 Depending on the toilet and individual needs, plan two to three gallons per flush.
 Five gallons buckets with water-tight lids from a home center work very well for this purpose.
+Fill them when the power goes out in case you lose access to water.
+Save your water from washing to flush the toilet.

 How Big a Generator Should I Buy?